logo

 • Unequal appraisal of your property;

-• Any exemptions that may apply to you;
+• Exemptions that may apply to you;

 • Ownership of property;